Kiyosi Itô: Biography

+He was a member of the Japan Academy, and also a foreign member of the Académie des sciences in France and the National Academy of Sciences in the United States.

+In his later years, Itô struggled with poor health.

 Itô was awarded the inaugural Gauss Prize in 2006 by the International Mathematical Union for his lifetime achievements.
-As he was unable to travel to Madrid, his youngest daughter, Junko Itô received the Gauss Prize from the King of Spain on his behalf.
-Later, International Mathematics Union (IMU) President Sir John Ball personally presented the medal to Itô at a special ceremony held in Kyoto.
+As he due to his health was unable to travel to Madrid, his youngest daughter, Junko Ito, received the Gauss Prize from King Juan Carlos I on his behalf.
+Later, IMU President Sir John Macleod Ball personally presented the medal to Itô at a special ceremony held in Kyoto.

 In October 2008, Itô was honored with Japan's Order of Culture, and an awards ceremony for the Order of Culture was held at the Imperial Palace.

-Itô wrote in Japanese, Chinese, German, French and English.